brrond/MNIST-ODD-GAN/README.md

 ## Environments

+Environments are really tricky to manage if the GPU support is needed.
+Another problem is, ultralytics (framework to train yolo models) uses pytorch as backend, but I prefer to use tf/keras for my experiments.
+The best solution I came up with is to use two different environments.

 Install torch environment:
 ```
 conda env create -f torch-environment.yml
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128
 ```

 Install tf environment:
 ```
 conda env create -f tf-environment.yml
 ```

+I would simply say: works on my machine